In 2003, famed investor Warren Buffett described derivatives as financial weapons of mass destruction that while now latent are potentially lethal.

 Futures are financial contracts obligating the buyer to purchase an asset or seller to sell an asset, such as physical commodity or a financial instrument, at a predetermined future date and price.
 Futures contracts detail the quality and quantity of the underlying asset; they are standardized to facilitate trading on a futures exchange.

 The information contained within is for educational and informational purposes ONLY.
 It is not intended nor should it be considered an invitation or inducement to buy or sell a security or securities noted within nor should it be viewed as a communication intended to persuade or incite you to buy or sell security or securities noted within.
 Any commentary provided is the opinion of the author and should not be considered a personalised recommendation.
 The information contained within should not be a person’s sole basis for making an investment decision.
-Please contact your financial professional before making an investment decision.
+Please seek professional advice prior taking any investment decision.